 Mvuu Lodge and Camp on the River Shire’s bank is a luxurious lodge within the park, offering four large ensuite tents and one stone and thatch honeymoon suite with views over the lagoon and there is also a natural rock hewn swimming pool.
 The camp has 12 units – a mix of stone and thatch chalets and family tents.

-Kuthengo Camp is a newly opened small seasonal tented camp, part of the Robin Pope Safaris portfolio.
+Kuthengo Camp is a small seasonal tented camp, opened in 2018, part of the excellent Robin Pope Safaris portfolio.
 The camp accommodates just 10 guests and sits in a superb riverbank location on a bend in the Shire River.

 Liwonde is only 580 sq km and is 100 miles north of Blantyre so it can be easily reached by road.

 The biggest threat to the park in the past has been human/wildlife conflict and the drain on local resources by the community.
 Before African Parks took over management in 2015 there was illegal fishing, deforestation and poaching.
-Over 16500 wire snares have been removed, illegal fishing has been eradicated, a perimeter fence to reduce human/wildlife conflict has been erected, 120 local rangers have been trained and employed, over 250 elephants and a small group of cheetah have been relocated to the park.
+Over 16500 wire snares have been removed, illegal fishing has been eradicated, a perimeter fence to reduce human/wildlife conflict has been erected, 120 local rangers have been trained and employed, and countless species re-introduced.

 Liwonde is a fabulous success story of how conservation can benefit all - much work still needs to be done with infrastructure, staff accommodation and water supply but the future is far brighter now for Liwonde, the local community and the wildlife of Malawi.